dpriskorn/geojson2osmnotes/README.md

 Both files were fed to the script like this

-`$ python main.py --source-geojson badplatser_sverige.geojson --osm-geojson export.geojson`
+`$ python main.py --source-geojson badplatser_sverige.geojson --osm-geojson export.geojson --notes-file notes.csv`

 # License
 GPLv3+